 Second Chance Act Technology Career Training Grant Program

-- A formal partnership with a training entity (e.g., community college, job center, employer-sponsored training program) to provide job training in at least one correctional facility;
+- A formal partnership with a training entity (e.g., community college, job center, employment-focused reentry program) to provide job training in at least one correctional facility;

 - A moderate- to high-risk target population as identified using a validated assessment tool;

-- Job training in technology-driven occupational fields (e.g., auto mechanics, manufacturing, information technology, health) for which there is labor demand in the communities to which participants will be returning;
+- Job training in technology-driven occupational fields (e.g., auto mechanics, manufacturing, information technology) for which there was labor demand in the communities to which participants were returning; and

-- Individualized reentry plans and case management that link participants to community-based services and employment support after release; and
+- Individualized reentry plans and case management that linked participants to community-based services and employment support after release.

 Current and Past Grantees